My Personal Learning Theory

 Learning is the acquisition of knowledge, skills, abilities, as well as the acculturation of values, attitudes, and emotional reactions (mindset).
 Learning is determined from the following observations: completion of a new behavior or task, change in frequency, speed, intensity to the said task, change in task complexity, and responding differently to a particular stimulus.
 Moreover, learning can be inferred from certain situations such as avoidance of risky or unpleasant behaviors.

-Learning is impacted by prior knowledge (and misunderstandings), a learners’ belief system, and environmental barriers.
+Learning is impacted by prior knowledge (and misunderstandings), a learners’ belief system, environmental barriers, and opportunities.
 Environmental barriers include economic, physical, political, linguistic, ethnocultural, and social ones.
 For example, societal barriers include gender bias.

 According to Pinker’s debate with Spelke (2010) at the Harvard Mind, Brain, Behavior series, there’s a great deal of parental discrimination in raising and reporting on sons versus daughters’ individual differences in math and science.
 She suggested that this produces a pattern of discrimination in favor of sons.
 For example, parents of 6th or 8th graders thought that their sons were better at math and science than parents of daughters of the same age.
 Subsequently, females may lose interest or be discouraged due to a lack of encouragement.
 Of note, male and female students at that age both reported liking math.
 Fortunately, teachers of that same age group reported no gender biases.

 My personal learning theory is a myriad of best practices supported by human learning theories of behaviorism, cognitivism, and constructivism.
 I place constructivism within the cognitivist umbrella term as a subset.
 I adhere to the need to show measurable outcomes, which is rooted in behaviorism.
 An example would be the utilization of measurable objectives.
 Moreover, I acknowledge the use of positive reinforcement to enhance learning.
 As for cognitive theory, I adhere to cognitivists’ self-regulated learning.
 For example, I’m a constant learner who reflects on my own understanding of a topic or methodology and seeks ongoing education.